Find secure self storage units near you

 Our free, world-class guarantee protects your stuff.

-On a large screen, our map view can help you find boat storage space just down the street.
+On a large screen, our map view can help you find storage space just down the street.

-Also, our comprehensive list of available Neighbor boat storage spaces in Philadelphia is a great place to start.
+Also, our comprehensive list of available Neighbor storage spaces in Philadelphia is a great place to start.

 How much storage do I need?

 As a rule of thumb, a 5x5 will fit one piece of furniture or several boxes, a 5x10 will fit the contents of a 1-bedroom apartment, a 10x10 will fit the contents of a small home, a 10x15 will fit the contents of a 2-3 bedroom home, a 10x20 will fit the contents of a 4 bedroom home, and a 20x20 will fit a lot more.

 How much space do I need to store a vehicle?

 Motorcycles and other small vehicles generally require a 5x10 storage space while most cars and trucks will fit within a 10x20.
 For larger trailers, RVs, and other vehicles you will likely need to pull out the measuring tape as they can require anywhere from 10x40 to 20x60 spaces.

 We recommend climate controlled storage for most electronics, collectibles, personal items (books, clothing, and photos), and sensitive materials (glass, leather, and metal).

 If you live in a dry climate, climate control isn't as much of a concern, though you should still consider temperature's effect on your items.